Record-breaking rainfall strands Roswell family on porch as house turns to river: 'Everything we own is gone'

 Trapped on their porch, Chaser Dean Harper and his wife were forced to shelter with their two dogs, two cats, four snakes and lizard as the floodwaters rose Saturday.

 "The back wall of the house … pretty sure it fell in.
 The car floated away.
-The inside of the house is a river," Harper said in a video he recorded (above) showing the desperate scene of the floodwaters' overwhelming force.
+The inside of the house is a river," Harper said in a video he recorded (below) showing the desperate scene of the floodwaters' overwhelming force.
 "We're trapped on the front porch, and we have all the animals with us."

 AT LEAST 2 DEAD IN ROSWELL AFTER RECORD-BREAKING RAIN IN NEW MEXICO LEADS TO DEVASTATING FLOODING